CtrlK

 Progressive Disclosure

-The skill does reference six separate reference files which is good progressive disclosure structure.
-However, the references are redundantly listed three times in different sections (Core Capabilities, References to Detailed Documentation, and Resources), and the main file contains too much descriptive content that could be trimmed.
-The overview section is too long for what should be a concise entry point.
+The skill does reference six separate reference files for detailed content, which is good progressive disclosure structure.
+However, the references are redundantly listed three times in different sections, and the main file contains too much descriptive text that should either be cut or moved to references.
+The navigation is present but cluttered by repetition.

 2 / 3